jacomyal/domino.js/README.md

     self.dispatchEvent('updateFlag', data);
   });

-  // When the "flag" is updated, we update the state of the checkbox:
+  // When the "flag" is updated, we update the state of the
-  // ("self.triggers.properties['flag']" could have been used as well) self.triggers.events['flagUpdated'] = function(dominoInstance) {
+  // checkbox ("self.triggers.properties['flag']" could have
+  // been used as well):
+  self.triggers.events['flagUpdated'] = function(dominoInstance) {
     html.find('input').attr(
       'checked',